jhodrien/distributed_deep_learning/install_python_environments.md

 # Install Python environments

 Instructions to have your own local miniconda and the Python environments for each HPC.
-There are many alternatives too.
+There are many other alternatives too.

 ## ARC4